jd2rogers2/aws-learning-crud-mvp/docs/aws-certified-dev-notes.md

     - provides UI
         - custom domain - need ACM cert, define in app integration
     - user mgmt dashboard
-    - lambda triggers on action (i.e. signup)
+    - Lambda triggers on action (i.e. signup)
     - "adaptive auth"
         - generates a risk score based on login (IP, location, device)
         - can do more MFA if high risk